 3. Configure the word movement shortcuts

-), respectively, will do the trick.
-You can find their explanation among others in the man page of lesskey(1)
+word-right), respectively, will do the trick.
+You can find their explanation among others in the man page of lesskey(1).

-If you want to enable “backword-kill-word”, add another shortcut with the following configuration.
+If you want to enable “backward-kill-word”, add another shortcut with the following configuration.

 - Key: delete